It’s a good question!

 For beginners, one can look at the staff she has assembled—which is long on political patronage and short on qualified appointments.
 For beginners the selection of Brian Crawford as Chief Administrative Officer was a condition of Tyler receiving the support of key downtown power brokers—so no credit to Tyler for that one.
 The same was basically true of naming former Times editor Africa Price to an over paid pr job at City Hall.
 Tyler had worked with Africa at the Community Foundation and the job promise not only helped promote positive press during the campaign with the Shreveport Times but also additional support from key Foundation supporters.

 And the selection of William Bradford (not to be confused with Councilman Willie Bradford) as City Attorney was the rankest of all political patronage appointments.
 Bradford’s pathetic lack of experience necessitated the naming (for the first time ever) of 2 highly paid “deputy” city attorneys to handle the work that prior city attorney Terri Scott had accomplished.
-The additional payroll costs for these appointments deprived the rank and file assistant city attorneys, who had labored in the trenches for many years without pay raises, of long overdue pay adjustments.
+The additional payroll costs for these appointments deprived the rank and file assistant city attorneys, who had labored in the trenches for many years without pay raises, of long overdue pay adjustments. if you want attorney for work related cases, you can check out this site and hire experts from there.

 After the selection of a new fire chief, the Tyler hiring mill has virtually stopped.
 Shreveport has several key vacancies in very important jobs that directly deal with the daily challenges of keeping the trains running on time.
 Current vacancies include the Airport Director, Public Works Director and City Engineer—all related to basic city services and growing the city.
 Tyler, to her credit, has made appointments to the Shreve Memorial Library Board, the Shreveport Housing Authority and to the Downtown Development Authority… basically housekeeping details.